coryodaniel/bonny/README.md

     MyApp.Controllers.V1.Database,
     MyApp.Controllers.V1.Memcached
   ],

+  # K8s.Cluster to use, defaults to :default
+  cluster_name: :default,

   # Set the Kubernetes API group for this operator.
   # This can be overwritten using the @group attribute of a controller